omeka/omeka-s-enduser/docs/install.md

 ![Settings section with fields as described](files/installOmekaS2.png)

-You can changes these at any time in the in the [Settings](admin/settings.md) section of your [Admin Dashboard](admin-dashboard.md).
+You can changes these at any time in the in the [Settings](admin/settings.md) section of your [admin dashboard](admin-dashboard.md).

-See [Configuration Options](configuration.md) for information on settings for thumbnail generation, setting the PHP path manually, and more.
+See [Configuration Options](configuration.md) to learn about settings for thumbnail generation, setting the PHP path manually, and more.

 !!! note
-	If you have an existing Omeka Classic or S installation, you may wish to look at modules such as the [Omeka Classic Importer](modules/omekaCimporter.md), which helps you move items and collections from Omeka Classic, or the [CSV Import module](modules/csvimport.md), which can import other types of data.
+	If you have an existing Omeka Classic or S installation, you may wish to look at modules such as the [Omeka Classic Importer](modules/omekaCimporter.md), the [Omeka S Item Importer](modules/ositemimporter.md), or the [CSV Import module](modules/csvimport.md), which can help you copy other types of data.

 ## Updating